alex-courtis/xlayoutdisplay/README.md

 ```
 Arranges outputs in a left to right manner, using highest resolution and refresh.
-DPI is calculated exactly based on the first or primary output's EDID information.
+DPI is calculated based on the first or primary output's EDID information and rounded to the nearest 12.
 Laptop outputs are turned off when the lid is closed.

 e.g.  xlayoutdisplay -p DP-4 -o HDMI-0 -o DP-4